Abe-Telo/GSheet-DDNS-Checker/README.md

 # To do

-Check prefix in windows for nmap
+Check prefix in Windows for nmap.

-Video for the dumbis
+Video for the dummies.

-Add 2 new col of ports in sheet.
-At least a explnachion.
+Add 2 new columns of ports in the sheet.
+Provide at least an explanation.

-Add note of ISP in col 1,2
+Add a note of ISP in columns 1 and 2.

-If isp is not empty then change color (Avoiding force online from NMap using -Pn)
+If ISP is not empty, then change the color (to avoid forcing online from NMap using -Pn).

-Evenchally index.js will go into cell instead of notes. (at least index_cell.js index_note.js
+Eventually, index.js will go into a cell instead of notes (at least index_cell.js, index_note.js).

-ISP - should be strip to ISP Name. on new cell (For my persnal app)
+ISP - should be stripped to ISP Name in a new cell (for my personal app).

 ![image](https://user-images.githubusercontent.com/29134216/222290036-659db498-b4c0-4c19-b0e5-4b0e26529b4e.png)